 - The CEC shall review the test results, certification and documentation and identify non-compliance with the Terms and Conditions.
 These shall be notified to the Applicant with proposed corrective actions.

-- The CEC shall record and investigate complaints (including internal complaints) received regarding PV modules or non-compliance with the Terms and Conditions.
+- The CEC shall record and investigate complaints (including internal complaints) received regarding Inverters and PCE or non-compliance with the Terms and Conditions.
 If breaches are verified, these shall be notified to the Applicant with required corrective actions.

 Suspension and de-listing

 - If the CEC testing and compliance program identifies serious non-conformances with the devices, certification or these Terms and Conditions:

 - The CEC Product Manager may suspend or remove the listing of the devices until compliance can be verified,